 Garmin Fenix5+: Big face and all the data.
 I use the heart rate and elevation most often but it can do (almost) what the bike computer does.

-All stats.
+GARMIN 1030 Bike Computer All stats.
 Big screen and good battery life.

-Shure Tripod: Great tiny tripod for video
+Shure Tripod: Great tiny lightweight tripod for video